Co-op Guidelines & Policies

 -

-All REACH members 6th grade through adults are required to work at our annual Santa Shop the first Friday in December.
+All REACH participants 6th grade through adults are required to work at our annual Santa Shop the first Friday in December.
 This is mandatory for enrollment unless arrangements are made with the Director prior to joining REACH.

 -